Agentic AI Governance and Lifecycle Management in Healthcare: Discussion

 This paper proposes an Agentic AI governance and lifecycle management framework to address gaps in existing AI governance standards and frameworks for healthcare, particularly where autonomy is distributed across multiple interacting agents \cite{Commission2025, Tabassi2023, NIST2024, Habbal2024, Chaffer2025}.
 The objective is straightforward: reduce agent sprawl by making ownership, permissions, monitoring, and retirement decisions visible and enforceable at the enterprise level.

 Before discussing the framework further, we must recognize its important limitations.
-The primary limitation of the UALM framework is centralized control, which adds computational overhead and introduces latency.
+First, the simulation uses synthetic scenarios rather than real-world deployment data.
+While the agent types, event probabilities, and organizational profiles were designed to be realistic, they have not been calibrated against observed healthcare agent fleet operations.
+Second, the governance ramp-up curves are assumed rather than empirically derived, though the sensitivity analysis demonstrates that results are robust to reasonable variations.
+Third, the primary limitation of the UALM framework is centralized control, which adds computational overhead and introduces latency.
 Additionally, defining ground truth in clinical disagreements remains a challenge, requiring human intervention to resolve them.
 Centralized orchestration and control plane could introduce single points of failure, bottlenecks, and resiliency challenges.
-A rigid implementation of a central control plane could defeat agent autonomy.
-We acknowledge that architectural priority is a proxy for, not a replacement of, expert human judgment.
-Given the adoption and growth of Agentic AI, future research is needed to fully evaluate the proposed framework and address its shortcomings, focusing on performance, computational overhead, and intent-driven communication.
+Fourth, the single-point-of-failure modeling uses a simplified outage probability rather than a detailed failure mode analysis.
+Fifth, the simulation does not capture inter-organizational dynamics, vendor relationships, or variability in regulatory enforcement.
+Sixth, the lead-lag correlations for KPI early warning showed mixed results across organization sizes, suggesting that the proposed KPIs require fleet-size-specific calibration for predictive use.

 Despite the limitations, our proposed framework offers comprehensive coverage of technical depth and functional description to address AI Agent sprawl.
 Existing standards on healthcare AI are limited to risk management across the lifecycle, covering transparency, human oversight, logging, and post-deployment monitoring \cite{Aboy2024, Kolfschooten2024}, yet remain comparatively underdeveloped on how to engineer these requirements when autonomy is distributed across interacting agents.
 Analysis and reviews of existing frameworks, such as the EU’s AI Act, available AI governance, and AI TRiSM, cover risk principles but under-specify multi-agent enforcement \cite{Aboy2024, Kolfschooten2024, Cuocolo2025, Batool2025, Finch2025}.
 A review of AI governance in Table 1 highlights fragmentation between regulatory and operational governance, noting that even complementary risk frameworks can be challenging to translate into actionable, resource-constrained controls \cite{Batool2025, Finch2025}.
 The AI TRiSM \cite{Habbal2024} frames governance as a system-level program spanning governance, security/privacy, explainability, and operations, while documenting practical barriers such as adversarial threats, compliance burden, and skills gaps \cite{Habbal2024}.
 Finally, security surveys of LLM-based agents reveal that tool use, memory, and orchestration expand the attack surface, making continuous monitoring and runtime controls central, rather than optional \cite{Tang2026}.